Overview

 Exchange Bot - Bot to convert transaction amounts between Books based on updated exchange rates and calculate gains & losses.

-Stock Bot - Bot to keep stocks/bonds instruments book in sync with financial books a calculate realized results in FIFO method.
+Portfolio Bot - Bot to keep stocks/bonds instruments book in sync with financial books a calculate realized results in FIFO method.

 Bkper Add-on for Google Sheets - Google Sheets Add-on to extend Bkper features, import/export data and run custom formulas from within your Spreadsheets.